lab-cosmo/sphericart/docs/src/using.rst

 PyTorch
 -------

 The `PyTorch` implementation also supports backpropagation.
+The example shows how to compute gradients relative to the input coordinates by using `backwards`.
+The :py:class:`sphericart.torch.SphericalHarmonics` object can also be used inside a :py:class:`torch.nn.Module`, that can then be compiled using `torchscript`.

 .. literalinclude:: ../../examples/pytorch/example.py
     :language: python